congatudo/stuff/docs/stepbystep-valetudo-installation.md

 $> reboot
 ```
 Wait some seconds till the Conga startup again (a beep will sound) and you should have Valetudo running on your robot, navigate to [yourcongaip](http://youcongaip) :tada:

+## FAQ
+Q: I get a `missing script` in the logs
+A: Make sure you build the solution from the backend folder

+Q: I get some error in the npm build command
+A: Make sure the version you are running.
+- npm >= v7
+- node >= v16